 The Spirit features on the single ‘Feel The Glow’, which is deliciously synthy, even though still very minimalistic.
 Inspired by the late Chinese artist Ren Hang, Willoughby delivers as promised.

-Speaking to The Electricity Club last year he said: “Health permitting, I will try to write a sequence of songs inspired by the artist Ren Hang, whose journal I discovered in Guernica Magazine, translated by Amanda Lee Koe.
+Speaking last year he said: “Health permitting, I will try to write a sequence of songs inspired by the artist Ren Hang, whose journal I discovered in Guernica Magazine, translated by Amanda Lee Koe.
 The journal entries are almost unbearably sad and gut-wrenching, but also beautiful, well-observed, insightful and poignant”.

 ‘Feel The Glow’ depicts the inability to find oneself in the world plagued by depression and debilitating anxiety; a very personal track for the artist, hoping to bask in the “glow” of others, since his energy has long been depleted.
 ‘DON’T YA’ is a funky dance track with sophisticated beats, while the closing ‘Walk In The Light While Ye Still Have It’ introduces delicious strings, granular synth and trippy rhythms.

 LOST IN STARS must be one of the most exciting artists of contemporary electronica, thanks to Willloughby’s versatility, knowhow of classical arrangement and the understanding of what makes the listener tick.